sajad-sadra/iran-domains-sanction/README.md

 # domains-sanction
-This repository includes domain of a website that can ban Iran(Islamic republic of) because of US-sanction.<br />
+This repository includes domain of a website that was banned in Iran(Islamic republic of) because of US-sanction.<br />
 Only <code>domain.txt</code> is public usefull.

 ## domain.txt